pranavmanoj1/RESUME_GENERATOR/README.md

 1. **Form Submission**: Users fill out the form on the website with their personal and professional details.
 2. **Data Collection**: When the form is submitted, the data is collected and organized.
 3. **Google Docs Update**: The collected data is sent to a Google Doc using Google's API (Application Programming Interface).
 The placeholders in the document are replaced with the user's information.

-### Potential Applications

-This project can be adapted for various use cases beyond just updating personal information.
-One potential application is generating tedious invoices.
-Here's how it could work:

-1. **Invoice Form**: Modify the form to include fields relevant to invoices, such as:
-    - Client Name
-    - Client Address
-    - Invoice Number
-    - Date of Issue
-    - List of Services or Products
-    - Quantity and Price for each item
-    - Total Amount
-2. **Template Document**: Create a Google Docs template for the invoice with placeholders for each of the fields mentioned above.
-3. **Automated Generation**: When the form is submitted, the collected data can be mapped to the corresponding placeholders in the Google Docs template, generating a complete and accurate invoice.

 ### Benefits